 - Enrollment as a full-time or part-time student

 Parents of undergraduate and graduate students may take out Direct PLUS Loans, which are based on a credit check rather than financial need and may cover up to the entire COA minus any other financial aid received.
-Federal Perkins Loans are different in that the school is actually your lender, and these loans are offered to students with extreme financial need.
-Interest rates for a Perkins Loan are 5 percent, and students can borrow up to $5,500 for undergraduate students and up to $8,000 per year for graduate students.

 Another option for student borrowers are private student loans.
 These loans generally have higher interest rates and less flexible repayment terms and should therefore be your last resort.
 Private student loans are offered by private financial institutions and organizations.
 You will apply for a private student loan directly with the lender and a credit check will be run.
 Often, you will require a co-signer in order to qualify.